kanidm/kanidm/kanidm_book/src/integrations/oauth2.md

 group within Kanidm.
 This allows you to create a relationship between the scopes of a resource server, and the groups/roles in Kanidm which can be specific to that resource server.

-For an authorisation to proceed, all scopes requested must be available in the final scope set that is granted to the account.
+For an authorisation to proceed, all scopes requested by the resource server must be available in the final scope set that is granted to the account.

 The second is supplemental scope mappings.
-These function the same as scope maps where membership of a group provides a set of scopes to the account, however these scopes are NOT consulted during authorisation decisions made by Kanidm.
+These function the same as scope maps where membership of a group provides a set of scopes to the account.
+However these scopes are NOT consulted during authorisation decisions made by Kanidm.
 These scopes exists to allow optional properties to be provided (such as personal information about a subset of accounts to be revealed) or so that the resource server may make it's own authorisation decisions based on the provided scopes.